AaronChen589/OpenWeather_ETL_Airflow/README.md

 These questions can be tackled through the continious collection of data over a long period of time, for which insights and predictions can be properly made.

 Hence, this project attempts to automate this Extract.
 Load.
-Transform. pipeline process using Apache Airflow, Python and AWS EC2 and S3 and the Open Weather API.
+Transform. pipeline process by first using Python to extract weather data from the Open Weather API and transforming it into usable csv data files to be placed in the s3 bucket.
+Apache Airflow will be used to orchestrated this process, making sure daily weather data are being collected.

 ## Requirements